 Bored cats are a lot like children.
 Unless you give them something fun to do, they will make their own fun.
 An energetic cat might climb the curtains; a more sedate cat may take over a windowsill and not move at all.
-Kittens are naturally more active than adult cats, but it's important to keep your cat physically and mentally active as she grows.
-Encourage this by giving her a variety of toys, puzzles, and other brainteasers.
+Encourage your cat to be physically and mentally active by giving her a variety of toys, puzzles, and other brainteasers.

-Here are some options\ for exercising your kitten's mind:
+Here are some options\ for exercising your cat's mind:

-- Brainteaser toys (of the pick-a-prize, play-n-squeak, or seek-a-treat variety) - Play-alone toys (cat mobiles, toys that move or squeak, ball toys, feather toys) - Homemade jungle gyms, e.g. using cardboard boxes, paper bags, and cushions - Visual stimulation, e.g. fish tanks (securely covered), screensavers, and Video CatnipTM DVDs - Food-dispensing toys, cat KONG, treat balls
+- Brainteaser toys (of the pick-a-prize, play-n-squeak, or seek-a-treat variety) - Play-alone toys (cat mobiles, toys that move or squeak, ball toys, feather toys) - Homemade jungle gyms, e.g. using cardboard boxes, paper bags, and cushions - Visual stimulation, e.g. fish tanks (securely covered), screensavers, Video CatnipTM DVDs - Food-dispensing toys, cat KONG, treat balls